Node.js and npm Configuration Rules

 Globs

-**/*.ts, **/*.tsx, package.json, next.config.js
+**/*.ts, **/*.tsx, package.json, next.config.js---

 description: Rules for Node.js configuration and build processes